rki-mf1/VLQ-nf/README.md

     - select human samples only
     - if DESH data provided, filter out overlapping samples between the two data sets
     - drop samples with no 'N' count or lineage information available
-    - drop duplicates by virus name, submission date and collection date (need to construct fasta header to access sequences and there would exist duplicates otherwise)
-    - create fasta headers from 'Virus name', 'Collection date' and 'Submission date'
+    - drop duplicates
+    - add country and continent information
     - create consistent scheme for GISAID and DESH by renaming collection date ('date') and 'Accession ID' ('record\_id')
-    - filter by country or continent
   - DESH:
     - get non 'N' count from sequence data
     - filter out samples with no lineage information available
-    - drop duplicates by 'IMS\_ID'
+    - drop duplicates
+    - add country and continent column
     - create consistent scheme for GISAID and DESH by renaming collection date ('date') and 'IMS\_ID' ('record\_id')
+- Filter records by country or continent
 - Filter records by sample collection date
 - Remove sequences with less than X non-ambiguous calls
 - Sample k sequences to represent each lineage